 The Climate Change and Health Initiative Student Associates are graduate, professional, and undergraduate students from a range of academic disciplines, who all share a passion for understanding the interface between climate change and health.
 The CCHI Student Associates program provides a venue for students across Yale University to discuss ideas in an interdisciplinary environment, learn from experts in the field, and engage with research and novel interventions in the climate and health field.

-The 2017-18 Student Associates organized seminars with Dr. Daniel Costa, former National Program Director for the Air Climate & Energy Research Program U.S. Environmental Protection Agency; Dr. Michelle Bell, Mary E. Pinchot Professor of Environmental Health, Yale School of Forestry & Environmental Studies; Peggy Shepard, Co-Founder and Executive Director of WE ACT for Environmental Justice; and Lenore Manderson, Visiting Professor of Anthropology, Brown University.
-The students also met with Dr. Anthony Costello, co-chair of the Lancet Countdown on Health and Climate Change and the 2018 CCHI Climate Change Leader in Residence.”
+Guests at previous CCHI Student Associate seminars have included: Dr. Daniel Costa, former National Program Director for the Air Climate & Energy Research Program U.S. Environmental Protection Agency; Peggy Shepard, Co-Founder and Executive Director of WE ACT for Environmental Justice; and Dr. Anthony Costello, co-chair of the Lancet Countdown on Health and Climate Change.Applications open each fall, and all Yale students are eligible to apply.

 CCHI Graduate Fellow and Research Assistant

-Saskia is the CCHI Graduate Fellow and Research Assistant.
-She is a second-year master's student in the Department of Environmental Health Sciences at the Yale School of Public Health.
+Saskia is a CCHI Graduate Fellow and Research Assistant.
+She is a master's student in the Yale University Department of Statistics.
 She is interested in the impact of climate change on food systems and agriculture and would like to address issues in communicating climate and health science to the public.
-Saskia graduated from Vassar College with a Bachelor's in Science, Technology & Society and a minor in Mathematics.
+Saskia holds a Master’s in Public Health from the Yale School of Public Health and a Bachelor’s in Science, Technology & Society and a minor in Mathematics from Vassar College.

 Kate is a third-year Ph.D. student at the school of Forestry and Environmental Studies.
 Her research focuses on the link between environmentally-driven displacement and mental health in Indonesia.
 She is particularly interested in deepening our understanding of current environmental-migration so as to improve projections of displacement under climate change scenarios.
 Kate holds a BA (2013) and an MPH (2016) from Columbia University.